 Our dramaturgical articles are hosted on Medium and will load in a new browser tab (no sign-in required!)

-The avant-garde poet and performance artist is one of the main players in Tom Stoppard's Travesties
+The avant-garde poet and performance artist pioneered the Dada movement while living in WWI Zürich, as featured in Tom Stoppard's Travesties

 "Make It New": World War I's Impact on the Creative Class

 The war's unprecedented destruction brought new art forms to life

 "Send us bright one": James Joyce and his Modernist Masterpiece

 Irish modernist author and poet James Joyce was on the cusp of his greatest masterpiece while living in 1917 Zürich, as featured in Tom Stoppard's Travesties

 "Life and times, friend of the famous": Henry Carr